pme123/geak4s/README.md

 ### UI5 components not rendering

 **Solution**: Ensure all UI5 assets are imported in `main.js` and the page has fully loaded.

-### Excel import/export not working

-**Solution**:
-1. Make sure the SheetJS library is properly loaded (check browser console for errors)
-2. Verify that `window.XLSX` is available in the browser console
-3. Ensure you're using a modern browser with FileReader API support

 ### Port 5173 already in use